Trigonal trapezohedron

-In geometry, a trigonal trapezohedron is a rhombohedron (a polyhedron with six rhombus-shaped faces) in which, additionally, all six faces are congruent.
-Alternative names for the same shape are the trigonal deltohedron or isohedral rhombohedron.
-Some sources just call them rhombohedra.
+In geometry, a trigonal trapezohedron is a polyhedron with six congruent quadrilateral faces, which may be scalene or rhomboid.
+The variety with rhombus-shaped faces is a rhombohedron.

+An alternative name for the same shape is the trigonal deltohedron.

 Geometry

 Six identical rhombic faces can construct two configurations of trigonal trapezohedra.
 The acute or prolate form has three acute angle corners of the rhombic faces meeting at the two polar axis vertices.
 The obtuse or oblate or flat form has three obtuse angle corners of the rhombic faces meeting at the two polar axis vertices.

 More strongly than having all faces congruent, the trigonal trapezohedra are isohedral figures, meaning that they have symmetries that take any face to any other face.

 Special cases

-A cube can be interpreted as a special case of a trigonal trapezohedron, with square rather than rhombic faces.
+A cube is a special case of a trigonal trapezohedron, since a square is a special case of a rhombus.

+A gyroelongated triangular bipyramid constructed with equilateral triangles can also be seen as a trigonal trapezohedron when its coplanar triangles are merged into rhombi.

 The two golden rhombohedra are the acute and obtuse form of the trigonal trapezohedron with golden rhombus faces.

 Copies of these can be assembled to form other convex polyhedra with golden rhombus faces, including the Bilinski dodecahedron and rhombic triacontahedron.

 Four oblate rhombohedra whose ratio of face diagonal lengths are the square root of two can be assembled to form a rhombic dodecahedron.
 The same rhombohedra also tile space in the trigonal trapezohedral honeycomb.